Last Updated on January 22, 2021 by Nancie

 Mixed Success Blocking Grackles

-While it works brilliantly to lock out squirrels, I’ve had mixed success blocking some larger birds with this feeder.
+While the Squirrel Buster Plus works brilliantly to lock out squirrels, I’ve had mixed success blocking some larger birds with this feeder.
 An aggressive, determined bird like a Common Grackle can figure out how to get seed out of the feeder even when the feeder is weighted against him.
 It can do it by fluttering near the feeder without putting all its weight on the perch.

 These feeders have been very popular in my yard.
 They are almost always in use during daylight hours.
 Depending on the seed I put in them, the most common visitors are House Finches, American Goldfinches, Tufted Titmouses, Carolina Chickadees, White-Breasted Nuthatches and the occasional Carolina Wren or Pine Siskin.